briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 Quit the server with CONTROL-C.
 ```

-You should see the rocketship animation with the message:
+You should see the rocket ship animation with the message:

 > The install worked successfully!
 Congratulations!